consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     // Used by mining processes to assemble and propose a new
     // signed block.
     CreateBlock(ctx context.Context, w api.Wallet, bt *api.BlockTemplate) (*types.FullBlock, error)
-    // Return the type of consensus.
-    Type() hierarchical.ConsensusType
 }
 ```
 An example of a BFT-like consensus protocol being integrated in HC through this consensus interface can be found [here](https://github.com/filecoin-project/mir)